 Sits mute and pale his mouldering helm beside.

-These lines in the poem clearly express the poet’s need for a woman’s love and for domestic affection.
+These lines in ‘Constancy to an Ideal Object’ clearly express the poet’s need for a woman’s love and for domestic affection.
 Coleridge yearns for some domestic stability saying that he really yearned to lead a peaceful, domestic life with his beloved by his side.
 Where the morning lark would wake them and the thrush would sing them to sleep.
-But this is his thought only and like her it would never materialize.
+But this is his thought only and like her, it would never materialize.
 Yet again Coleridge ends this stanza with a negative image and condition of loneliness when he says’ an ocean waste and wide’.

 And art thou nothing?
 Such thou art, as when